FTC: Affiliate Disclosure: All links pay commission

 Turning to usability, we see that Garmin has again tinkered with the layout of many menus and options.
 It works more logically now than before but the visual aesthetic remains bland and regressive.
 I like the improvements to the home screen with the addition of widgets but there’s still plenty of room for improvement, for example by wasting less screen real estate.

-So that just leaves the features ie the problems that the Edge 1040 can now newly solve for you.
+So that just leaves the features ie the cycling problems that the Edge 1040 can now newly solve for you.
 There is a long enough list of mini feature-tweaks that dcrainmaker lists in his Garmin Edge 1040 review but few stand out to say “BUY ME“.
 Except maybe these…

 This is new(ish) – Stamina